ysyk2021/the-office-ai-handbook-a-comprehensive-guide-to-leveraging-technology-for-enhanced-performance/src/chapter-7-1.md

 Conclusion
 ----------

 Measuring the ROI and effectiveness of AI implementation is essential for identifying areas for improvement and optimizing office workflows.
 By measuring key performance metrics and regularly evaluating the impact of AI-powered tools on productivity and performance, businesses can optimize their use of technology and gain a competitive advantage in the marketplace.
-In the next chapter, we will explore how to identify key performance metrics and goals for AI-enabled office workflow optimization.